- How does Floating-PV benefit lake owners?

 - What about visual impact and conflict with tourism?

-We are primarily looking at non-recreational waters, such as sand pits, coal mining areas and water storage facilities, which are not used for tourism.
+We are primarily looking at non-recreational waters, such as sand and gravel pits, quarry ponds, coal mining areas and water storage facilities, which are not used for tourism.
 There are many unused waterbodies that could assume a new function, making it unnecessary to use those with high recreational value or major visual impact.

-- What needs to happen for Floating-PV to move forward across Europe?
+- What needs to happen for Floating-PV to gain a foothold in Germany?

-- What is the potential for Floating-PV in Europe?
+- What is the potential of Floating-PV systems in Germany and Europe?

-According to a study by the World Bank, there is a potential of 204 GWp in Europe alone, if we use 10% of the man-made freshwater reservoirs.
-(Source: Where Sun Meets Water, Floating Solar Market Report, 2019 International Bank for Reconstruction and Development / The World Bank, page 57, Graph.)
+According to a study by the World Bank, there is a potential of 204 GWp in Europe alone if 10% of the man-made freshwater areas are used (Source: Where Sun Meets Water, Floating Solar Market Report, 2019 International Bank for Reconstruction and Development / World Bank, page 57, chart).

 Floating-PV is a very safe installation that does not cause harm to people.